5 Tips To Become More Empathetic

-And that’s the difference between sympathy and empathy: When you’re sympathetic, you might feel pity for the other person’s situation, but there’s still a distance between you and their experience.
+When you’re sympathetic, you might feel sorry for someone or pity the other person’s situation, but there’s still a distance between you and their experience.

-Because of this, empathy is a rare skill.
-In fact, it goes back generations before us; to those who grew up in a time when sharing feelings and hardships was the natural (and often only) way to form connections with others.
+Empathetic communication is a special skill.
+It goes back generations before us to those who grew up in a time when sharing feelings and hardships was the natural (and often only) way to form connections with others.

-When we express empathy, it facilitates those genuine human connections like nothing else can; and when another person perceives you as empathetic, they feel understood, respected, and valued.
-As a result, you establish yourself as someone who is memorable, likeable, and trustworthy.
+When we express empathy in relationships, it facilitates genuine human connections.
+People who perceive you as empathetic feel understood, respected, and valued.
+As a result, you establish yourself as someone who is memorable and trustworthy.

 But the benefits don’t stop there.

-Generally speaking, empathy is something we tend to reserve for our personal lives.
-For example:
+Generally speaking, we often think about empathy for our personal lives.

 - Mourning a loss alongside a friend.